rahulshankariyer/MLB_Web_Scraping/README.md

 ### Step 6:

-Scrape Column Headers, use the code -
+To scrape Column Headers, use the code -

     soup.find_all('tr',attrs = {'class':'colhead'})